 Retaking the Qualifying Examination

-A student will be permitted to re-do INFO 6660 and Qualifying Examination only once except under extraordinary circumstances when the Program Committee may grant permission for an additional attempts at the exam.
+A student will be permitted to re-do INFO 6660 and Qualifying Examination only once except under extraordinary circumstances when the Program Committee may grant permission for an additional attempt at the exam.

 In the event that the student fails the oral and/or written qualifying examination(s) a second time or fails to re-take INFO 6660 and the Qualifying Examination the following semester, the Program Office, after notifying the Doctoral Committee, will recommend to the Dean of the Toulouse Graduate School that the student be withdrawn from the Doctoral Program in Information Science.